 Richland is a very small town located in the state of New York.
 With a population of 2,182 people and just one neighborhood, Richland is the 570th largest community in New York.

-Richland is a blue-collar town, with 36.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Richland is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Richland who work in office and administrative support (9.87%), food service (9.76%), and sales jobs (9.11%).
+Because occupations involving physical labor dominate the local economy, Richland is generally considered to be a blue-collar town.
+40.02% of the Richland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Richland is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Richland who work in office and administrative support (8.65%), food service (8.65%), and sales jobs (7.61%).

-Telecommuters are a relatively large percentage of the workforce: 11.34% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.50% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Richland is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.